-Investors in the Company and the Company's directors, officers and employees may be subject to travel and entry bans into the US.
-Recent media articles have reported that certain Canadian citizens have been rejected for entry into the US due to their involvement in the canadian sector.
+Investors in the Company and the Company's directors, officers and employees may be subject to travel and entry bans into the U.S. Recent media articles have reported that certain Canadian citizens have been rejected for entry into the U.S. due to their involvement in the cannabis sector.

-The majority of persons traveling across the Canadian and US border do so without incident, whereas some persons are simply barred entry one time.
-The US Department of State and the Department of Homeland Security have indicated that the US has not changed its admission requirements in response to the legalization in Canada of recreational cannabis, but anecdotal evidence indicates that the US may be increasing its scrutiny of travelers and their cannabis related involvement.
+The majority of persons traveling across the Canadian and U.S. border do so without incident, whereas some persons are simply barred entry one time.
+The U.S. Department of State and the Department of Homeland Security have indicated that the U.S. has not changed its admission requirements in response to the legalization in Canada of recreational cannabis, but anecdotal evidence indicates that the U.S. may be increasing its scrutiny of travelers and their cannabis related involvement.

-Admissibility to the US may be denied to any person working or "having involvement in" the cannabis industry, according to US Customs and Border Protection.
-Inadmissibility in the US implies a lifetime ban for entry as such designation is not lifted unless an individual applies for and obtains a waiver.
-If any of the Company's directors, officers or other service providers from Canada are denied entry into the US, such action may have a material adverse effect on the Company's operations and finances.
+Admissibility to the U.S. may be denied to any person working or "having involvement in" the cannabis industry, according to U.S. Customs and Border Protection.
+Inadmissibility in the U.S. implies a lifetime ban for entry as such designation is not lifted unless an individual applies for and obtains a waiver.
+If any of the Company's directors, officers or other service providers from Canada are denied entry into the U.S., such action may have a material adverse effect on the Company's operations and finances.